xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-12-19-arm-none-eabi-gcc-v10-2-1-1-1-released.md

 The binary files are available from GitHub [releases]({{ page.download_url }}).

+{% include note.html content="For consistency with the Node.js naming
+conventions, the names of the Intel 32-bit images are now suffixed with `-ia32`." %}

 ## Install

 The full details of installing the **xPack GNU Arm Embedded GCC** on